rguske/rguske.github.io/post/red-hat-anniversary/index.md

 Congratulations Robert, you’ve been a Red Hatter for one year!
 Today, we are celebrating your service to Red Hat and dedication to our mission.
 Your virtual puck is attached.
 Thank you for contributing to our success and helping to make Red Hat the best place to make a difference together!
 {{< /admonition >}}

-## Me being Grateful
+## Me Being Grateful

-By reading my anniversary email and inspecting my received virtual puck, I kept holding myself back for a moment and started realizing what a hell of a journey my carreer in tech has been so far (in a positive way).
+By reading my anniversary email and inspecting my received virtual puck, I kept holding myself back for a moment and started realizing what an awesome adventure my carreer in tech has been so far.

-If we know each other or in case we haven't met yet but you know my blog, you might also know my past with VMware.
+If we know each other or in case we don't but you know my blog, you might also know my past with VMware.
 Leaving VMware wasn't easy at all for me.
 Feelings-wise, it was a heavy ride in a rollercoaster.

 I shared my gratitude via this LinkedIn post. - ["THANK YOU VMWARE"](https://www.linkedin.com/posts/robertguske_vmware-vcommunity-grateful-activity-7256685239232606211-d93Y?utm_source=share&utm_medium=member_desktop&rcm=ACoAABwRXeQB4ezoeTMEqEGTf7Rl0JjiBDivw_s).

 Evidence of this was reflected in my extremely low level of activity on social media and unfortunately on my blog as well.
-The more it was important to **feel home again** and find back my motivation.
+The more it was important to **FEEL HOME AGAIN** and **GET BACK MY MOTIVATION**.

 ## Feel Home Again